makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 When you launch this command, existing backup files will be listed and it will be asked you to choose one to restore.

-If you want to skip this step, or if your backup file is unknown to the DbToolsStorage, you can specify a file to restore with the `--filename` option:
+If you want to skip this step, or if your backup file is unknown to the storage manager, you can specify a file to restore with the `--filename` option:

 ```sh
 console db-tools:restore --filename /path/to/my/backup.sql